Asteroids (video game): Development

-Concept

 Asteroids was conceived by Lyle Rains and programmed by Ed Logg with collaborations from other Atari staff.
 Logg was impressed with the Atari Video Computer System (later called the Atari 2600), and he joined Atari's coin-op division to work on Dirt Bike, which was never released due to an unsuccessful field test.
-Paul Mancuso joined the development team as Asteroids' technician and engineer Howard Delman contributed to the hardware.
+Paul Mancuso joined the development team as Asteroids' technician and engineer Wendi Allen contributed to the hardware.
 During a meeting in April 1979, Rains discussed Planet Grab, a multiplayer arcade game later renamed to Cosmos.
-Logg did not know the name of the game, thinking Computer Space as "the inspiration for the two-dimensional approach".
-Rains conceived of Asteroids as a mixture of Computer Space and Space Invaders, combining the two-dimensional approach of Computer Space with Space Invaders addictive gameplay of "completion" and "eliminate all threats".
-The unfinished game featured a giant, indestructible asteroid, so Rains asked Logg: "Well, why don’t we have a game where you shoot the rocks and blow them up?"
+The unfinished game featured a giant, indestructible asteroid.
+Logg did play Cosmos and remembered shooting the indestructible asteroid to no effect.
+So Rains asked Logg: "Well, why don't we have a game where you shoot the rocks and blow them up?"
 In response, Logg described a similar concept where the player selectively shoots at rocks that break into smaller pieces.
+Thus combining the two-dimensional approach of Space War with Space Invaders' addictive gameplay of "completion" and "eliminate all threats".
 Both agreed on the concept.

 Hardware

-Asteroids was implemented on hardware developed by Delman and is a vector game, in which the graphics are composed of lines drawn on a vector monitor.
+Asteroids was implemented on hardware developed by Allen and is a vector game, in which the graphics are composed of lines drawn on a vector monitor.
 Rains initially wanted the game done in raster graphics, but Logg, experienced in vector graphics, suggested an XY monitor because the high image quality would permit precise aiming.
 The hardware is chiefly a MOS 6502 executing the game program, and QuadraScan, a high-resolution vector graphics processor developed by Atari and referred to as an "XY display system" and the "Digital Vector Generator (DVG)".

 The original design concepts for QuadraScan came out of Cyan Engineering, Atari's off-campus research lab in Grass Valley, California, in 1978.
-Cyan gave it to Delman, who finished the design and first used it for Lunar Lander.
-Logg received Delman's modified board with five buttons, 13 sound effects, and additional RAM, and he used it to develop Asteroids.
+Cyan gave it to Wendi Allen, who finished the design and first used it for Lunar Lander.
+Logg received Allen's modified board with five buttons, 13 sound effects, and additional RAM, and he used it to develop Asteroids.
 The size of the board was 4 by 4 inches, and it was "linked up" to a monitor.